No products in the cart.

 I give Amar a lot of work when I’m in Nepal and always look forward to his easy smile.

-Once Amar painted a ’62 Alfa Romeo and was able to show the dashboard capturing the transparency of the windshield.
+Once Amar painted a 1962 Alfa Romeo convertible and was able to show the dashboard capturing the transparency of the windshield.
 Quite a feat.